 5 Criteria for Choosing Authoritative Websites to Write for (and Build Your Personal Brand)

-Not every blog or website is going to be the best match for you and your branding mission—especially in the early days of executing on your longer-term goal of (eventually) becoming a contributor to a major publication in your industry.
+Not every blog or website will be the best match for you and your branding mission—especially in the early days of executing your longer-term goal of (eventually) becoming a contributor to a major publication in your industry.

-When you look for websites to pitch on taking your guest posts, here’s the criteria that you should keep in mind.
+When you look for websites to pitch your guest posts to, keep these criteria in mind.

 1. Choose Websites With a Similar Style, Tone and Audience

-You shouldn’t have to work very hard to match the feel of the website you’re writing for.
-If their blog is completely different from your own blog in every conceivable way, then you’re probably not seeking to reach the same audience—and your efforts would be best-suited elsewhere.
+It would be best if you didn’t work hard to match the feel of the website you’re writing for.
+If their blog is completely different from your blog in every conceivable way, then you’re probably not seeking to reach the same audience—and your efforts would be best suited elsewhere.

-Look at their overall site design, observe the tone and style of their content.
+Look at their overall site design and observe their content’s tone and style.
 Is it at least somewhat similar to your own?
 If not, you’re probably not going to be a good fit for each other.

 2. Write Guest Posts for Websites That Offer a Follow Backlink